ghanem-mhd/hashgraph.github.io/_docs/overview.md

 title: Overview
 permalink: /docs/overview/
 ---

+## Overview

+In this module we will cover:
+	*Consensus
+	*Alternative Consensus Mechanisms
+	*Hashgraph Consensus Algorithm

 ### Consensus

 Modern computing is becoming more distributed.
 Modern computing is becoming more distributed.
 Distributed systems provide